 Expand research, professional and technological skills necessary for pursuing further educational goals and future ministries (IG 1, 2)

-Identify the philosophical and theological foundations of the inalienable rights of all persons and apply them to current global social issues (IG 4, 5)
+Identify the philosophical and theological foundations of human relationships, mutual responsibilities and service and apply them to current global moral and social issues (IG 3,4, 5)

 Explore the richness and diversity of cultures and traditions within the Catholic Church and in other religious traditions that contribute to the world community and demonstrate our connectedness to all peoples.
 (IG 4, 5)